TomHarrop/ird-5acc-paper/ms/abstract.md

 - Characteristics related to axillary meristem identity were the main phenotypic differences between inflorescences from wild and domesticated accessions.
 We identified a core set of genes associated with axillary meristem identity in Asian and African rice, and another set associated with phenotypic variability between wild and domesticated accessions.
 *AP2/EREBP*-like genes were enriched in both sets, suggesting that they are key factors in inflorescence branching and rice domestication.
-- Our work has identified new candidates in the molecular control of inflorescence development, and provides an overview of the effects of domestication on phenotype and gene expression.
+- Our work has identified new candidates in the molecular control of inflorescence development and yield, and provides an overview of the effects of domestication on phenotype and gene expression.

-### Five to eight key words
+**Keywords**:

+- *AP2/EREBP*-like genes
+- development
+- domestication
 - inflorescence
-- domestication
-- *AP2/EREBP*-like genes
-- transcriptomics
 - rice